browserbase/stagehand/README.md

 BRAINTRUST_API_KEY=""%
 ```

-Then, run:
+and then run the init script for bananalyzer static files:

+`./evals/bananalyzer-ts/init.sh`

+After that, you can run the eval using:

 `pnpm evals`

-For running the bananalyzer eval, you'll need to run the init script first to download the static assets:

-`./evals/bananalyzer-ts/init.sh`

-Also make sure you've installed the dev dependencies using `pnpm install`

 #### Adding more bananalyzer evals

+You can find all bananalyzer evals in `evals/bananalyzer-ts/static/examples.json`.

-You can test out different evals using the playground in `evals/playground.ts` or by running `pnpm eval:banalyzer:playground`.
+To test out a specific eval use the playground in `evals/playground.ts` or by running `pnpm eval:banalyzer:playground`.
+You'll need to set the eval id.

-To run the full set of evals, you can run `pnpm evals`.
-Just set the id to the eval you want to run (You can find the eval examples in `evals/bananalyzer-ts/static/examples.json`).

-After that if you'd like to add it to the global eval, you can add it to `chosenBananalyzerEvals` in `evals/bananalyzer-ts/index.ts`.
+After that, add the example to `chosenBananalyzerEvals` in `evals/bananalyzer-ts/index.ts` to add it to the global eval set.

 ### Develop new evals